halogenandtoast/ArkhamHorror/README.md

 ### Player Cards

-* All player cards until The Feast of Hemloch Vale (in progress)
-* All player cards from the return to boxes
+* All player cards (including return to, parallel, promo, and standalone investigator cards)
-* All the standalone investigator cards
-* All the promo investigator cards
-* The following parallel investigator cards:
-  - Daisy Walker

 ### Campaigns